Jingūkyō: Overview

 Jingukyo was established during the Meiji era in Japan.
 While it was not included as one of the thirteen sects of prewar Shinto, it possessed characteristics of sect Shinto until the mid-Meiji period.
 It was organized by Urata Nagatami and others, with Tanaka Yoritsune as its first Superintendent.

 In 1872, Urata Nagatami asked for permission to start a Shinto church called Jingū Kyōkai, shortly after the Ministry of Religion was created.
 He opened teaching centers and religious groups to organize his disciples, then combined them under the name Divine Wind Religious Association in 1873.
 Popular pilgrimage groups that were already established were also included.
-The Jingūkyo Institute started spreading its teachings throughout the country after the dissolution of the Daikyōin in 1875.
+The Jingūkyō Institute started spreading its teachings throughout the country after the dissolution of the Daikyōin in 1875.

 In 1882, the Kyodo Shoku was abolished, which led to the Jingūkyo Institute declaring itself independent from the official Grand Shrine Administration Office and renaming itself Jingūkyō.
 Tanaka Yoritsune became the first superintendent after Urata resigned.
 Membership increased until the late 1880s, but there was little growth afterward.
 In 1898, Japan's Civil Law was passed, and there was a movement to make the Jingūkyō a service organization for the Grand Shrines of Ise.
 As a result, the Jingūkyō was reorganized into the Jingū Hōsaikai in September 1899.